Top 5 Azure DevOps Tools for Code Reviews in 2025

 The tools mentioned above are not just fancy add-ons; they are powerful tools for maintaining quality and keeping your process smooth.
 All the mentioned above have some kind of free trial; test it out and see what works best for you as the needs of each development team are different.

-The metrics mentioned above will give you a clear picture of where you and your team stand, whether they are they good or need improvement.
-Best code review practice doesn't just prevent mistakes but also helps your team approach writing better code and maintaining better code.
+Better code review practice doesn't just prevent mistakes but also helps your team approach writing better code and maintaining better code.

-Happy testing, writing, and reviewing.
+Happy testing, and reviewing.